joost-morsink/FF-admin-module/wiki/index.md

 Give for good is a non-profit organization that allow donors to donate money indirectly to charities.
 The donated money is first invested in green/sustainable stock funds.
-A part of the profits is donated to the selected charities anually.
+A part of the profits is donated to the selected charities anually, a small part is used to support the platform, and the rest is used for reinvestment.

 ```plantuml
 @startuml